MTgeophysics/mtpy-v2/README.md

 # Description

-A Python toolbox for working with magnetotelluric (MT) data, including:
+A Python toolbox for working with magnetotelluric (MT) data, usually in the form of transfer functions, including

-    - Analysis (plotting, strike analysis, phase tensors, etc.)
+    - Transfer function analysis (plotting, strike analysis, phase tensors, etc.)
     - Write files for time series processing (BIRRP, Aurora, etc.)
     - Read/Write files for modeling programs (ModEM, Occam, Mare2DEM, etc)

-The main input into `mtpy` are transfer functions which can be in many formats.
+    - Utility functions for GIS

 **Note**: that this repository has superseded the [geophysics/mtpy](https://github.com/geophysics/mtpy/tree/beta) and [GeoscienceAustralia/mtpy2](https://github.com/GeoscienceAustralia/mtpy2/tree/develop) and is an upgrade to [MTgeophysics/mtpy](https://github.com/MTgeophysics/mtpy).